keithalewis/papers/probability.md

 Sets have no structure, they are just a bag of things (_elements_).
 People also seem to be rather cavalier about specifying sample spaces.
 The first step in any probablity model is to specify the possible outcomes.
+The second step is to assign probabilities to the outcomes.

+[^monte-hall]

 <!--
 Monte Hall problem